jpb111/jpb111-vhdmedia_sms-zoho-crm-webhook/README.md

 # vhdmedia_sms-zoho-crm-webhook
 Connecting VHD-media sms platform with zoho CRM webhook

-## *Set Up Webhooks for VHDmedia sms*
+## *Set Up Webhooks for VHDmedia sms in ZohoCRM*
-Setting up Webhooks includes the following three steps:
+Setting up Webhooks in Zoho CRM includes the following three steps:

 1. Create a connection
 2. Create a webhook.